 Right now there’s no ETF tracking the market for Picassos, Warhols, and Cézannes.

-If you can profitably swim in those waters then best of luck to you.
-Hopefully you’re not just sticking this treasure in a vault for the purpose of inflation hedging.
+If you can profitably swim in those waters then the best of luck to you.
+But hopefully you’re not just sticking this treasure in a vault for the purpose of inflation hedging.

-The Investor covered some of the pitfalls of investing in illiquid and opaque markets in this piece on alternative asset classes.
+The Investor covered some of the pitfalls of investing in illiquid and opaque markets in his piece on alternative asset classes.

 Beating inflation